openhab/openhab-addons/bundles/org.openhab.binding.androidtv/README.md

-# ShieldTV Binding
+# AndroidTV Binding

+This binding is designed to emulate different protocols to interact with the AndroidTV platform.
-This binding emulates the Nvidia ShieldTV Android App to interact with an Nvidia ShieldTV for purposes of remote control.
+Currently it emulates the Nvidia ShieldTV Android App to interact with an Nvidia ShieldTV for purposes of remote control.

 ## Supported Things